 1 point subtracted from your score for every second you go over the time limit

-Note that to receive the time bonus, you must correctly fill in at least half the words in a given puzzle.
-You will not get the time bonus if you submit a blank or barely filled in puzzle shortly after you begin the puzzle.
+Note that to receive the time bonus, you may correctly fill in at least half the words in a given puzzle.
+You will not get the time bonus if you submit a blank or barely filled in puzzle shortly after you begin the puzzle

 Below is the schedule for the Winter Wondersolve.
 We will do our best to stay on schedule.

-Speaking of puzzles, we want to give you some idea of what to expect, seeing as this is our first Winter Wondersolve.
-In terms of NY Times crossword difficulty, we have aimed for Puzzle #1 to be at a Tuesday level, Puzzle #2 to be at a Wednesday level, and Puzzle #3 at a Thursday level.
-Each of these three puzzles are themed.
+As for puzzles, we want to give you some idea of what to expect, seeing as this is, for many solvers. their first crossword tournament.
+In terms of NY Times crossword difficulty, we have aimed for Puzzle #1 be at a Tuesday level, Puzzle #2 to be at a Wednesday level, and Puzzle #3 to be at a Thursday level.
+Each of the first three puzzles is themed.

-Puzzle #4 is a themeless puzzle with a 20-minute time limit and you will have the option to solve one of two versions of this puzzle.
-The “Flurry” version will be clued at a Tuesday/Wednesday level and is recommended for solvers who do not confidently solve Friday/Saturday NY Times puzzles.
+Puzzle #4 is a themeless puzzle with a 25-minute time limit and you will have the option to solve one of two versions of this puzzle.
+The “Flurry” version will be clued at a Wednesday level and is recommended for solvers who do not confidently solve Friday/Saturday NY Times puzzles.
 The “Blizzard” version will be clued like a weekend NY Times puzzle and is intended for solvers who confidently solve Friday/Saturday NY Times puzzle.
 You will decide which one to solve on the day of the Winter Wondersolve.
 Both versions have the same puzzle grid … it is simply the clues that are different.

-Unlike most crossword tournaments, the Winter Wondersolve will not feature a traditional Championship puzzle in which only the top 3 solvers compete.
+Unlike many crossword tournaments, the 2023 Winter Wondersolve will not feature a traditional Championship puzzle in which only the top 3 solvers compete.
 All solvers will officially solve all four puzzles, and the winner will be the solver with the best total score for the four puzzles.
-Thus, someone who is in, say, 5th place after 3 puzzles could leap to 1st place after the 4th puzzle.
-We are doing things like this for a variety of reasons, one of them being technical (a live broadcast is hard to set up effectively in the limited time that we have).
-In addition, we want more people to be in contention going into the last puzzle, and we want the last puzzle to be meaningful for all solvers.
-Note that we will have the standings for the first three puzzles available to view before the last puzzle begins … so you will know where you stand going into the final puzzle.
+Thus, someone who is in, say, 5th place after the first 3 puzzles could leap to 1st place after the 4th puzzle.

 Streaming Broadcast on Twitch